 A century later, the guild’s tradition lived on in the imagery of Delftware cows.
 A pair of standing polychrome cows made around 1765 exemplifies the style.
 With blue-spotted hides and iron-red lapping tongues, the cows are wearing garlands of colorful flowers around their neck and back.
 The cows are marked with an axe in blue for De Porceleyne Byl (The Porcelain Axe) factory.
 Delftware cows were also designed as recumbent pairs, such as this beautifully decorated example made around 1765 in the city of Delft.
 Just as with the standing models, the neck and back of the cows are painted with colorful floral garlands.
 However, the cows are lying on a low green base edged in yellow.
-The pair is marked ‘3 astonne’ in blue script for the Drie Posteleyne Astonne (Three Porcelain Ash-Barrels) factory and incised with an X. These cows were probably made during the production period of Drie Posteleyne Astonne’s owner Hendrik van Hoorn (1759-1804).
+The pair is marked ‘3 astonne’ in blue script for De Drie Posteleyne Astonne (The Three Porcelain Ash-Barrels) factory and incised with an X. These cows were probably made during the production period of Drie Posteleyne Astonne’s owner Hendrik van Hoorn (1759-1804).
 The 1803 factory inventory lists ‘koetjes’ (‘small cows’), ‘koebeesten’ (‘cow animals’), and many more references to other animals modeled as figures or small tureens.

 A beautiful polychrome example demonstrates a variation of Delftware cows that were accompanied by a calf, or in this case milked by a youth or a milkmaid.
 Dated around 1760, the garland-draped cows are being milked by a lad wearing a manganese tricorn hat, a green jacket and blue breeches, and by a maid wearing a yellow hat with a blue dress and yellow stomacher.
 The milkers are seated beside a pail and accompanied by two frogs molded in the green top of the base.
 Toads and snakes are commonly seen modeled in relief on the bases of these forms.
 The toad can be seen as an allegory of death, emphasizing the probable brevity of this domestic beast’s useful life.
 Furthermore, the Dutch proverb ‘There lurks a snake in the grass,’ which means that there is a risk hidden in the game, may relate to the imagery of the snake.
 This is probably a reference to the cruel fate of the cow, that is now adorned in beautiful garland but will soon be slaughtered.
 In the 1627 Sinne- en minnebeelden by the Dutch poet Jacob Cats (1577-1660), a print depicting a Butcher’s Guild parade is illustrated with an accompanying metaphorical poem.
 It relates the ox, well-fed and beautifully decorated, but about to be slaughtered, to the dissolution of prosperity.